isomerpages/mlaw-corp/_about-us/4b-queries-under-other-law-related-agencies.md

 **Free Legal Advice**

-The Pro Bono Services Office coordinates and administers all pro bono initiatives of the Law Society, including the following:
+<p style="text-align: justify">The Pro Bono Services Office coordinates and administers all pro bono initiatives of the Law Society, including the following:

 * the Criminal Legal Aid Scheme;

 * the Project Law Help initiative;

-* the Law Awareness initiative (a public education initiative to raise public awareness of the law by way of conducting public education seminars and exhibitions regularly and publication of educational information)
+<p style="text-align: justify">* the Law Awareness initiative (a public education initiative to raise public awareness of the law by way of conducting public education seminars and exhibitions regularly and publication of educational information)

 * the Community Legal Clinics.